+Monthly Results.
 The bar graph below represents the net profit (y-axis) generated on a monthly chart based upon the holding period (x-axis).
 It’s interesting to note that profit tends to climb as you increase the holding period.
-In this test net profit peeks at the 9 month holding period.
-The values of of 8, 9 and 11 maintain about the same level of net profit.
+In this test net profit peeks at the 9-month holding period.
+The values of of 8, 9, and 11 maintain about the same level of net profit.

 The next chart is a depiction of the drawdown experienced when holding each trade.
-Notice we experienced drawdowns as high as 24% during the 70s however, starting the in late 1980s until present day, the drawdown has been tiny (under 4%).
+Notice that we experienced drawdowns as high as 24% during the 70's however, starting in the late 1980's until present day, the drawdown has been tiny (under 4%).
 This means our positions have taken very little heat.
 Again, is this just a fluke?

 Picking a value of 19 (20-week holding period) we have 63 trades over the duration of the backtest with an average profit of $2,141.
 Below is the equity graph and weekly drawdown graph.

+Daily Results.
 The bar graph below represents the net profit (y-axis) generated on a daily chart based upon the holding period (x-axis).
-This chart appears most like the monthly chart.
+This chart appears most likely the monthly chart.
 All holding periods appear to be profitable and in general, the longer you hold the more net profit you make.

 Picking a value of 29 (20-day holding period) we have 145 trades over the duration of the backtest with an average profit of $930.
 Below is the equity graph and weekly drawdown graph.
 The equity graph is not nearly as “clean” on the weekly chart.
 There is a large break in the equity curve during the financial crash of 2007 and 2008.
 Could this be the start of a trading system?
 It very well could be.

 Jeff is the founder of System Trader Success - a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.